 Associate Professor of Dairy Cattle Biology, Animal Science

-Our research group actively leads the development of the Cornell LIFE Program: Livestock Innovations for Food Security and Environmental Health.
+Our research group actively leads the development of the Cornell Accelerating Livestock Innovations for Sustainability program.

 The research and education programs that we champion explore the realms of nutrition, nutrient utilization, energetic efficiency, and milk production of ruminant animals.
 We are establishing state-of-the art research facilities and equipment to study energetics and gas exchange in cattle as a means to enhance lactation efficiency and reduce greenhouse gas production from dairy production systems.
 This includes a unique respiration chamber system to perform indirect calorimetry, methane monitoring tools at our Cornell Dairy Research Center for feed additive evaluation studies, and analytical tools to define the conversion of gross dietary energy to net energies for maintenance, growth, and lactation.